MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

 The :file:`tomogram1.coords` file requires the 3D coordinates per tomogram of your particle positions.
 The files from :file:`COORDS_TRACED` (those without the _fid postfix) can be used directly at this point.

-However, you need to rescale them in case you picked on binned tomograms.
+However, the files need to get rescaled in case binned tomograms were used for picking.
 Lets assume you picked on 4x binned tomograms.
 Then you can rescale the .coords files with:

 .. prompt:: bash $

     cryolo_boxmanager_tools.py prior2star -i /path/to/COORDS_TRACED -o /path/to/COORDS_TRACED_RESCALED -s 4.0

-The rescaled coordes can then be used for sub-volume averaging.
+The rescaled .coords files can then be used for sub-volume averaging.

-In order to incorporate priors from the filament data into the star file using this strategy, this information needs to be extracted from the :file:`*_fid.coords` file and added to the :file:`particles.star` output from the extraction job in RELION.
-The following command adds this information to your RELION-generated :file:`particle.star` file:
+In order to incorporate priors from the filament data into the star file using this strategy, this information needs to be extracted from the :file:`*_fid.coords` files and added to the :file:`particles.star` output from the extraction job in RELION.
+The following command generates an augmented .star file based on the RELION-generated :file:`particle.star` file:

 .. prompt:: bash $